Scaling Short-Term Memory of Visuomotor Policies for Long-Horizon Tasks

 Abstract

-Many robotic tasks demand short-term memory, whether it's retrieving objects that are no longer visible or turning off an appliance after a certain amount of time.
-Yet, most visuomotor policies remain myopic, relying only on immediate sensory input without leveraging past experiences to guide decisions.
-We present PRISM, a transformer-based architecture for visuomotor policies to effectively use short-term memory via two key components: (i) gated attention, which selectively filters retrieved information to suppress irrelevant details, and (ii) a hierarchical architecture that first compresses local interactions into compact tokens and then integrates them to capture temporally extended dependencies.
-Together, these mechanisms enable us to scale short-term memory in visuomotor policies for up to two minutes at five frames per second, an order of magnitude longer than previous approaches.
+Many robotic tasks require short-term memory, whether it’s retrieving an object that’s no longer visible or turning off an appliance after a set period.
+Yet, most visuomotor policies trained via imitation learning remain myopic, relying only on immediate sensory input without using past experiences to guide decisions.
+We present PRISM, a transformer-based architecture for visuomotor policies to effectively use short-term memory via two key components: (i) gated attention, which selectively filters retrieved information to suppress irrelevant details, improving performance by reducing the spurious correlations between the history and current action prediction, and (ii) a hierarchical architecture that first compresses local interactions into compact tokens and then integrates them to capture temporally extended dependencies, improving its compute and memory footprint.
+Together, these mechanisms enable us to scale short-term memory in visuomotor policies for up to two minutes, an order of magnitude longer than previous approaches.
 To systematically evaluate memory in visuomotor control, we introduce ReMemBench—a benchmark of eight diverse household manipulation tasks spanning four categories of short-term memory—designed to foster general memory mechanisms rather than siloed, task-specific solutions.
-PRISM consistently outperforms prior works, including transformer-based visuomotor policies with short-term memory, recurrent architectures, and other short-term memory-management strategies.
-Across ReMemBench and real-world evaluations, it achieves two times the success rate, and on the RoboCasa benchmark, it yields a 14 percentage points gain over the strongest baseline.
+PRISM consistently outperforms prior works, including transformer-based visuomotor policies with short-term memory, recurrent architectures, and other transformer variants—achieving an absolute improvement of 5%–12% over the strongest baseline in ReMemBench and real-world evaluations.
+On the standard RoBoCasa and LIBERO benchmarks, it achieves absolute improvements of 11%–15% over its no-memory variant and fine-tuned Vision-Language-Action baselines such as GR00T-N1-3B and OpenVLA, despite not leveraging any large-scale pretraining.
 Together, PRISM and ReMemBench establish a foundation for developing and evaluating short-term memory–augmented visuomotor policies that scale to long-horizon tasks.

 Method Overview

-PRISM applies gated attention to filter historical context and hierarchical architecture to scale attention over long interaction histories, improving causal transformer policies trained with behavior cloning to handle noisy histories and reduce computation.
+PRISM applies gated attention to filter information retrieved from history and hierarchical summarization to scale attention over long interaction histories, improving causal transformer policies trained with behavior cloning by improving robustness to noisy histories and reducing computation.

 PRISM Architecture